-The lands request may benefit some of the protestant community and those who associate with the Orange Institution.
+From this information the lands request may benefit some of the protestant community and those who associate with the Orange Institution.

 This may negativity impact the catholic community as the request mentions Orangemen/women Victims only.

 The ECNI recommend that Public bodies have a responsibility to use their authority and considerable influence to contribute to the creation of a shared society in which everyone feels not only physically safe, but also safe in their beliefs and opinions.
 The religious breakdown of the Borough can be seen in Appendix one.
-Not enough information exists on the impact this may have.